 Satellite mapping brings an answer

-DynaCrop offers tools that can count the actual amount of carbon in the soil, show its variations throughout history, and even split a field into different carbon content-based zones.
+Regenerative farming can also help in limiting how much carbon is lost due to conventional farming practices.
+In traditional farming, frequent tilling of the top soil releases stored carbon back into the atmosphere.
+In-person sampling of the soil is simply not feasible because of additional costs.
+This means ththroughout history, and even split a field into different carbon content-based zones.
 Soil Organic Carbon zones can not only be used for applying manure or compost in the right spot but also to save resources thanks to field sampling optimization if you are about to get a more detailed picture of soil nutrients.
 With the help of satellite data, you can also calculate the bio-mass value of crops, further giving an insight into potential future carbon capture.
 This is extremely valuable if you want to be financially supported for sequestered carbon.

 Other products supportive for regenerative farming are water availability monitoring (Soil Moisture Index or NDMI) and bare ground detection (based on vegetation indices statistics).
 After switching to regenerative agriculture a positive change in a long-term trend of primary productivity can be observed (e.g. NDVI, LAI).